5'4

 TRAINING

-She was approached about training to become a wrestler and went to a wrestling school in Louisiana run by Rod Price and had her first wrestling match against Jacqueline.
-Moore was just six-months into her training with Rod Price when she got a job with Extreme Championship Wrestling.
+to a wrestling school in Louisiana run by Rod Price and had her first wrestling match against Jacqueline.
+Moore was just six-months

 EXTREME CHAMPIONSHIP WRESTLING